Are Fermented Foods Good Or Bad For You? Find Out NOW

 Easy to digest

 Fermented food is already predigested by bacteria.
 It means that once it gets into your system, it is lighter and easier to digest and absorb.
 The fermentation process produces enzymes and lactic acid that help break down and absorb protein and amino acids.
+This ease of digestion is a crucial part of the many fermented food health benefits that support your overall gut function.

 Populates gut-friendly bacteria